What is Couples Rehab?

 In turn, it can be particularly difficult for either individual to want to seek treatment, or truly commit to this decision to better oneself once it has been made.
 This is even more true for those who resist getting help out of fear of no longer being able to see their partner.

-This is why several drug rehab centers have evolved to offer addiction treatment services specifically geared towards treating addicted couples.
+This is why several drug rehab centers have evolved to offer addiction treatment services specifically geared toward treating addicted couples.
 In particular, those in which one or both partners may not wish to or feel capable of seeking treatment by themselves.

 By offering drug and alcohol rehab centers and programs that cater to their relationship needs, couples struggling with substance abuse may not only be more willing to begin the recovery process but may be more successful with the support and company of their partner.